eliofio/PrOpRe/README.md

 </ul>
 </div>

-Before running the Python scripts, it is important to read the next section carefully, as it provides a detailed explanation of each task and argument.
-Additionally, it is crucial to avoid moving the scripts outside the main folder (`ResRel-identification-Optimal-N-Sites/`) otherwise a fatal error occurs which will be displayed on the screen.
+<p align="justify"> Before running the Python scripts, it is important to read the next section carefully, as it provides a detailed explanation of each task and argument.
+Additionally, it is crucial to avoid moving the scripts outside the main folder (`ResRel-identification-Optimal-N-Sites/`) otherwise a fatal error occurs which will be displayed on the screen.</p>

 <br/>